2017 Middle School National Championship Tournament

 On Saturday morning teams should be in the Enterprise Ballroom by 8:55 a.m.

-NAQT will be operating an Information Desk throughout the tournament.
-The Information Desk will be in contact with all control rooms and the stat room throughout the day.
-The Information Desk should be the first place teams go with any question about the tournament.
+NAQT will be operating an Information Desk throughout the tournament at the permanent registration desk just outside the Enterprise Ballroom on the Ground Level.
+The Information Desk should be the first place teams go with any questions about the tournament.
 NAQT will also be selling practice questions and tournament T-shirts at the Information Desk.

 Note that one question the Information Desk cannot (easily) help with is “Where is my team currently playing?”.
 As a result of the power-matched format, NAQT cannot quickly locate teams during the day faster than calling or texting the mobile number provided for the chaperone.
 We will, of course, do our utmost to find lost teams (or lost players), but it won’t be a quick process (and probably no quicker than just calling the chaperone directly).